 Firstly, if finances are a primary concern then the public system is the only choice.

 Next, there are some outstanding public and private schools which cater to your child’s special needs and provide for a rich educational experience.
 Likewise there are horror stories in both systems.
 Each school must be evaluated on their own merits.

 I recommend that you link up with other parents in your area who have kids with autism and learn from their experiences.
-You may also consider posting on the FEAT board and ask other parents for their input.
+You may also consider posting on the Autism Support Network Private Facebook page and ask other parents for their input.